 A large part of Joe Welch’s law practice involves the representation of activists, protesters, and criminal cases that have a political angle.
+He is a longtime member of the NLG and NORML, having served on the boards of the St. Louis chapters of both organizations.

 His clients have been involved in the